Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease vs. Graves Disease | What's the Difference?

 Thyroid Eye Disease vs Graves’ Disease

-TED and Graves’ disease are different conditions that require different doctors and different medicines
+TED and Graves’ disease are different conditions that require different treatments

 If you have Graves’ disease or another thyroid disorder, you may have heard of the eye condition known as Thyroid Eye Disease (TED), which is sometimes referred to as Graves’ Eye Disease.

 TED and Graves’ disease are both autoimmune disorders.
 That means your body’s immune system attacks your own tissue by mistake.
 In Graves’ disease, your thyroid is affected.
 When you have Thyroid Eye Disease, it affects the muscle and fat behind your eyes.
-Watch the video below to learn more about the differences between TED and Graves’ disease, and TED risk factors.
+Watch the video below to learn more about the differences between TED and Graves’ disease, and the risk factors for developing TED.

 Announcer: Thyroid Eye Disease (or TED) is a rare disease affecting the eyes.
 TED is also referred to as Graves’ Eye Disease.
 TED can develop in patients with Graves’ disease.
 Although they are both autoimmune conditions, TED and Graves’ disease are different conditions as they affect different parts of the body.